BenFuchs/Library_project_2/Readme.md

 ## TODO
     1. fix image loading issues [X]
-    2. add html for the rest of the endpoints
+    2. add html for the rest of the endpoints[]-> page for updating user data(like an edit profile page), page for deleting users, page for showing all users to the admin, page for updating books
     3. figure out how to split html for admin and users(Users shouldnt even see a delete or add button, while admins can etc)[WIP]
+    4. add logout endpoint []